k3rn3lpanicc/Cpp-Simulations/README.md

-# Cpp Simulations with graphics.h
+# Cpp Physics & Simulations with graphics.h
  My simulations with graphics.h library in c++